 06-04-1975 Angelina Jolie – Born in Los Angeles, California.
 Jolie is the daughter of actors Jon Voight and Marcheline Bertrand.
-She is an American actress, filmmaker and humanitarian.
-Her acting awards include an Academy Award, two Screen Actors Guild Awards and three Golden Globe Awards.
-For her humanitarian activism she has received the Jean Hershel Humanitarian Award and an honorary damehood of the Order of St. Michael and St. George, among other awards.
+She is an American actress, filmmaker, and humanitarian.
+Her acting awards include an Academy Award, two Screen Actors Guild Awards, and three Golden Globe Awards.
+For her humanitarian activism, she has received the Jean Hershel Humanitarian Award and an honorary damehood of the Order of St. Michael and St. George, among other awards.
 Jolie has been married three times.
-Her third marriage was in 2014 to Brad Pitt (they had been together since 2005).
+Her third marriage was in 2014 to Brad Pitt (they had been together since 2005 and are now divorced).
 Jolie considers herself to be bisexual.
 In 1996 she began a long relationship with model-actress Jenny Shimizu.
 They met on the set of Foxfire (1986).
 She later said, “I would probably have married Jenny if I hadn’t married my husband.
 I fell in love with her the first second I saw her.”
 She also stated, “I was open about it (bisexuality) because I wanted people to know that I had been with a woman.
 I spoke about it because I’d discovered something wonderful and I thought people should know my experience was very real, very normal.”
-In an interview she said, “I love women and men equally and I see people and love as love, so I think it makes sense that a woman would know I’d appreciate and love her as much as I would a man.”
+In an interview, she said, “I love women and men equally and I see people and love as love, so I think it makes sense that a woman would know I’d appreciate and love her as much as I would a man.”

 06-04-1944 Lili Lakich – Born in Washington, D.C.
 She is an American artist best known for her work in neon.
 Her neon sculptures have been included in major publications on contemporary sculpture, neon sculpture, and feminist art.
 She has had solo exhibitions in Tokyo, Paris and Los Angeles.
 Her first show was in the Woman’s Building, Los Angeles, in 1974.
 She was one of the ten invited artists whose work was exhibited in the Great American Lesbian Art Show at the Woman’s Building in 1980.
 From 1982, Lakich founded and served as the first director for the Museum of Neon Art in Los Angeles, until 1999.
 She authored two books on her work, Neon Lovers Glow in the Dark (1986) and LAKICH: For Light.
 For Love.
 For Life (2007).